noble-assets/orbiter/ARCHITECTURE.md

    the expected initial condition for the state transition.
 Based on the incoming protocol used, specific hook can be used.
 4. **Payload Processing**: Adapter forwards validated payload to Dispatcher.
-5. **Payload Dispatching**: The dispatcher coordinate the dispatch of the orbiter payload content.
+5. **Payload Dispatching**: The dispatcher coordinates the dispatch of the orbiter payload content.
 6. **Action Handling**: The dispatcher dispatches pre-actions sequentially.
 For every action, a specific action controller is required to execute the business logic.
 7. **Orbit Handling**: The dispatcher dispatches the cross-chain forwarding operation.
 Similarly to